apache/myfaces-homepage/tobago/tobago-vm/README.md

 ## Updates of the demo applications

-There is a crontab entry for the user to deploy the deploy application regualy.
+There is a crontab entry for the user to deploy the application regularly.

-The job executes the script ../tobago-vm.sh to recreate and start all docker containers.
+The job executes the script ../tobago-vm/setup.sh to recreate and start all docker containers.